 Bob Sanders, one of West Palm Beach's well-known fundraisers and politically adept dealmakers is a leader in his community.
 An accountant, lawyer and businessman, he gives back to the community that has been so very good to him.
 Sanders, raised in a Philadelphia orphanage until the age of 8, learned the true meaning of hard work at a very early age.
 As a teenager, he toiled at a Philadelphia warehouse, loading and unloading pallets.
 After this enlightening experience, Sanders became determined to excel in school and the business world, and succeed he did.
 He graduated from Temple University with degrees in accounting and law.
 This education became the foundation for his future business successes.
 After law school and a judicial clerkship with Federal District Court Judge John W. Lord, Jr., Sanders became a name partner at a Philadelphia law firm and then Vice President and General Counsel of the Goodman Company, a leading national developer, where he supervised real-estate developments, such as the Phillips Point Twin Towers in West Palm Beach and the Esplanade Shopping Via in Palm Beach.
 After a period of 20 years, he retired in 1990 as the company's president.
 After relocating to Florida in 1982, Sanders established a reputation as a trusted political advisor to area politicians and notables.
 Mayor Nancy Graham brought Sanders, a past board member of the Economic Council of Palm Beach County, out of his retirement to serve as Deputy City Attorney.
 In that position, Sanders was in charge of city transactions and pivotal economic development projects.
 Now involved in city and county politics, Sanders became determined to make a marked difference in his community.
 Sanders began playing the role of key negotiator and advisor, crafting deals in West Palm Beach, including projects such as the Convention Center, the redevelopment of the West Palm Beach Auditorium and baseball stadium site, and today's CityPlace, a $500,000,000 development of 72 vacant acres in downtown West Palm Beach.
 Sanders is a past President of the Chamber of Commerce of the Palm Beaches and is the current Chairman of the Downtown Development Authority.
 However, Sanders' passionate involvement in his community has never been limited to strictly business deals.
 With his gracious and approachable nature and his savvy problem solving skills, he has volunteered his time as fundraiser and chairman for several worthy causes including the West Palm Beach Library Foundation, the Adam Walsh Children's Fund, the Palm Beach International Film Festival, the Epilepsy Foundation of Eastern Florida and Cities in Schools, a high school dropout prevention program.

 Paul Noble, a 5-time Emmy award winner, was in television work for over 45 years.
 Today, he’s an author; his latest book is ‘My First 83 Years,’ which is a review of his career.
 Paul began his career at WGBH-TV Boston as producer and director.
-He produced Eleanor Roosevelt's NET series, "Prospects of Mankind," "Invitation to Art" from the Boston Museum of Fine Arts, and many specials and series.
+He produced Eleanor Roosevelt's NET series "Prospects of Mankind", "Invitation to Art" from the Boston Museum of Fine Arts, and many specials and series.
 At Channel 5 in New York, first for Metromedia and then for Fox, he produced or executive produced "Midday Live," "Dr. Ruth," "The Alan Burke Show," and "The Bishop Sheen Show."
 He also hosted "The Fox 5 Movie Club."
 For eleven years, he acquired and scheduled movies for Lifetime, Television for Women.
 He is a past president of the New York chapter of the National Academy of Television Arts & Sciences (the Emmys), a member of the British Academy of Film and Television Arts.
-He is a graduate of Cornell University and has a Masters in Communications from Boston University.
-Mr. Noble is president of the Class of 1957 at Cornell.
+He is a graduate of Cornell University and has a Master’s Degree in Communications from Boston University.
 He has also co-authored four books with his wife, Paulette Cooper, the "Pet Set" columnist of the Palm Beach Daily News.
-Noble and his wife are co-presidents of the Palm Beach chapter of the Circumnavigators Club.
+Noble and his wife are retired co-presidents of the Palm Beach chapter of the Circumnavigators Club.

-Suzanne Niedland is the Managing Director of BusEye Films, LLC, based in Jupiter, Florida.
-In addition to serving as a Director for The Palm Beach County Film and Television Commission, she also serves on the Board for The Cultural Council of Palm Beach County.
-Ms. Niedland is the Co-Chair of the Kennedy Center International Committee of Arts; a member of the National Committee for the Performing Arts at the Kennedy Center; and an Advisory Committee Member for The DeVos Institute for Arts Management.
-Ms. Niedland is a current appointee, by Governor Rick Scott, to the Florida Film and Entertainment Advisory Council (FFEAC), which serves as an advisory body to the Department of Economic Opportunity for insight and expertise related to the entertainment industry in Florida.
+Suzanne Niedland is the Managing Director of BusEye Films, LLC, Actor and Broadway producer, based in Jupiter, Florida.
+In addition to serving as a Director for The Palm Beach County Film and Television Commission; a member of the National Committee for the Performing Arts at the Kennedy Center; The President’s Advisory Council at The Kennedy Center and an Advisory Committee Member for The DeVos Institute for Arts Management.
 Suzanne earned her Master’s degree in Documentary Filmmaking from the University of Florida.
-Suzanne is involved in developing and producing feature narratives, documentaries and theatre productions, including the revival of “Children of a Lesser God” which premiered on Broadway in April 2018.
-Besides her passion and support for the arts, Suzanne devotes time to creating awareness for Breast Cancer and founded the Margaret W. Niedland Breast Center at Jupiter Medical Center.
-In addition to her numerous other interests, she is a member of Go Red for Women of the American Heart Association and the Tiffany Circle of the American Red Cross.
-Suzanne began twirling around in ballroom dance lessons a few years ago, which has led to her joyfully competing around the country in the Pro/Am division.
+She is involved in developing and producing feature narratives, documentaries, and theatre productions, including the current production of “Here Lies Love” on Broadway.
+She is happily working as a voice over actor for the upcoming pilots, “BookEnds” and “Emergen-Sea” produced by fellow FTC Board Director, Monte Young.
+Besides her passion for the arts, Suzanne is an owner of the Washington Spirit Women’s professional soccer team.
+She devotes time to create awareness for Breast Cancer and founded the Margaret W. Niedland Breast Center at Jupiter Medical Center.
+She is a member of Go Red for Women of the American Heart Association and the Tiffany Circle of the American Red Cross.
+Suzanne began twirling around in ballroom dance lessons a few years ago, which led to her joyfully competing around the country in the Pro/Am division.

 Bill Metzger is the former Chair of the FTC.
 Bill has been on the FTC Board since its inception in 1989.
 Bill also helped initiate the Palm Beach International Film Festival.
 He co-founded and serves as the Chair of the PBC Film & Television Institute.
 Bill co-owned a film and television production company and has over 30 years’ experience in various aspects of development, production, and financing in the film and electronic media industry.